-The first thing that one needs to be aware of, about NPS is that it is governed by Indian laws and hence protected by them.
-This is one of the most secured investment schemes in India and can be very beneficial.
+The first thing that one needs to be aware of about NPS is that it is governed by Indian laws and hence protected by them which makes it one of the most secured investment schemes in India and can be very beneficial.

-1. All you need to be eligible for investing in the National Pension Scheme is proof of citizen of India with ID and Address proof and be over 18 years of age and less than 60 years of age (earlier it was 65).
+All you need to be eligible for investing in the National Pension Scheme is proof of ID and address proof.
+You should be over 18 years of age and less than 70 years of age (earlier it was 65).
 You could open an NPS account offline with many of the banks, financial institutions that are designated as Point of Presence, or on the eNPS website.
 NRIs are also allowed to invest through NPS.

-There are 2 types of accounts for NPS and individual may subscribe for:
+There are 2 types of accounts for NPS that an individual may subscribe for:

 - Tier 1: It is a mandatory account for all those who opt for NPS.
 The Government employees have to contribute 10% of their salary (salary = basic + DA), and the government will make equal contributions as well.
-For others opting this scheme, the initial contribution is Rs.
-500/- at the time of account opening and the minimum contribution per year is Rs 1000.
+For others, opting for this scheme, the initial contribution is Rs.
+100/- at the time of account opening and the minimum contribution per year is Rs 1000.
 The government does not contribute anything to the NPS accounts of individuals working in the private sector.

 - Tier 2: Not a compulsory account like Tier 1.
 You can withdraw funds at any time, and hence, it provides high liquidity.
 There are no contributions from the government or the employers and include no tax exemptions either.
-There are three critical points to make a note of The minimum amount required to open this account is Rs.
+There are some critical points to make a note of – The minimum amount required to open this account is Rs.
 1000/- and the minimum yearly contribution required is Rs 250.
 The withdrawal amount is subject to Income Tax.
 But there are no exit loads.

 |Equity||Till the age of 35, the equity portion is 50%, post which it reduces 2% yearly till it becomes 10% by the age of 55.|